heruujoko/crudtable/readme.md

 ```
 4. DELETE http://your_endpoint/{id}

+## What's Next

+Add select , multiselect and file options for forms.

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.